 Borrower and Bank Roles and Responsibilities in Program Preparation and Implementation

-12. The Bank assesses and appraises the Program in accordance with this OP, BP 9.00, and other applicable policy, technical, operational, and procedural requirements.
+12. The Bank assesses and appraises the Program in accordance with this OP/BP 9.00, and other applicable policy, technical, operational, and procedural requirements.
 In relation to the environmental and social systems assessment, the Bank consults with Program stakeholders and discloses the results and recommendations of its assessment.
 As appropriate, the Bank agrees with the borrower on specific actions to be taken and arrangements to be maintained during the period of the Program, including measures to address identified weaknesses and risks and to strengthen institutional capacity.

 13. The Bank provides implementation support to the borrower by reviewing implementation progress, achievement of the Program results and DLIs, and associated Program risks.
 The Bank monitors the borrower’s compliance with its contractual obligations, including actions to strengthen institutional capacity.
 Recourse, Remedies, and Sanctions

 14. If the borrower does not comply with its contractual obligations, the Bank consults with the borrower, and requires the borrower to take timely and appropriate corrective measures.
 The Bank’s legal remedies are specified in the relevant legal agreements and include the right to suspend disbursement and to cancel Program-for-Results financing.
 The Bank exercises such remedies when warranted and as it deems appropriate, taking into account, among other things, country-, sector-, and Program-specific circumstances, the extent of and possible harm caused by circumstances giving rise to the remedy, and the borrower’s commitment and actions to address the identified problems.
+However, the Bank takes a graduated approach to suspension for non-payment, and when an IBRD loan or IDA credit payment from the borrower to the Bank is overdue by 60 days, the Bank suspends all financings to or guaranteed by the country concerned.

 15. The borrower is responsible, among other things, for taking appropriate measures to prevent, detect, and respond to fraud and corruption or allegations of fraud and corruption in the Program.
 The Bank has the right to investigate allegations of fraud and corruption in the Program and to sanction parties that engage in sanctionable practices.